jrodl3r/capcrunch/LOG.md

 ---------------------------------------------------------------
 - 'morphs into status persistent HUD when not engaged'
 - 'auto-expands to full-height on mouse-over'
-- 'add remove roster player drop-area/target'
+- 'overview: setup sign FA drop-area/target'
 ---------------------------------------------------------------
 - 'disabled view + disable on dirty roster (just like trade-actions)'
 - 're-sort/order teamData.players[player.group] on sign/unsign'